LexiccLabs/AeonNet/README.md

-# AeonNet Derivative Time Transitive Value Trading Platform
+# Derivative Trading Time Tokenisation Platform

 This implementation is made on the reference code from the aeternity eco system.
 It contains three critical parts:
 - A custom build pipeline